-While my professional work has usually involved creating—writing, editing, designing, publishing, growing businesses—my most significant successes and certainly greatest satisfaction have come from partnership: partnering with colleagues while listening to customers and community, creating a holistic vision and strategic plan, and then getting the work done.
+While my professional work has usually involved creating—writing, editing, designing, publishing, developing brands, growing businesses—my most significant successes and certainly greatest satisfactions have come from collaboration: partnering with colleagues while listening to community and customers, creating a holistic vision and strategic plan, and then getting good work done.

-I’ve worked at a newspaper (sports reporter, copy editor), a magazine (various editorial jobs ranging from book-review editor to, ultimately, editor in chief), and a book publisher, as senior editor for three years and then team lead and business manager for the founding three years of Lark Jewelry & Beading.
-This sub-imprint drove Lark Books’ overall profitability under my acquisitions, creative, business, and marketing planning and direction.
-I’ve served as a member of the management team for an environmental engineering firm, overseeing its human resources, marketing, and editorial quality control.
-And I’ve done consulting work for several businesses and organizations.
+I’ve worked at a newspaper as a copy editor and reporter, a magazine publishing company in various jobs ranging from book-review editor to, ultimately, editor in chief, and a book publisher as a senior editor for three years and then as the creative lead and business manager for the founding three years of Lark Jewelry & Beading.
+The imprint drove Lark Books’ overall profitability under my acquisitions, creative, business, marketing, and publicity planning and direction.

 I authored a Publishers Weekly Best Book of the Year and Amazon Book of the Month, along with a couple of dozen other well-reviewed books.
-More important to me, though, were the greater number of books I was privileged to acquire, develop, publish, and publicize and the authors, creatives, and publishing professionals with whom I had the pleasure of collaborating in that work.
+I was privileged to acquire, develop, publish, and promote many other titles and to collaborate with numerous authors, creatives, and excellent publishing professionals and colleagues in that work.

-I’ve interviewed many mind/body/spirit and spiritual teachers—Eckhart Tolle, Wayne Dyer, Louise Hay, Marianne Williamson, Doreen Virtue, Sakyong Mipham, Thomas Moore, Chan Khong, and David Zeller among them—along with musicians, artists, and business leaders.
-Similar to my work in autism and neurodiversity, at mind/body/spirit and book-industry trade shows and conferences I’ve led trainings and seminars, moderated panel discussions, and conducted interviews on stage with business leaders and spiritual teachers.
+I have interviewed mind/body/spirit and spiritual teachers—Eckhart Tolle, Louise Hay, Wayne Dyer, Marianne Williamson, Sakyong Mipham, Thomas Moore, Sister Chan Khong, and Rabbi David Zeller among them—along with musicians, artists, and many business leaders and authors.
+At mind/body/spirit and book-industry trade shows and conferences I have led trainings and seminars, moderated panel discussions, and conducted interviews on stage with business leaders and spiritual teachers.

-My work and, I hope, this blog hold together by a consistent mission of supporting people in their lives —this informs my leadership approach, my business strategies, my writing, and my personal expectations.
+My work and, I hope, this blog are bound together by a consistent mission of supporting people in their lives and well-being—this intention informs my leadership approach, my business and organizational consulting, and my writing.

-You can also see my work on other sites across the Web.
-For a few examples, click through to see my interviews with spiritual teachers Sister Chan Khong on the Plum Village site here, Dr. Wayne W. Dyer here and here, organization consultant Peter Block here as a PDF, and an article about Native Americans and the New Age (talking with Vine Deloria Jr., Ted Andrews, Jamie Sams, and Robert Doyle) here as a PDF.
-An excerpt of my Autism 101: Hating Your Autistic Child article was reprinted in India’s Autism Network Journal in its April 2017 issue, which is accessible online here.
+You can see my work on other sites, as well as this one.
+For a few examples, click through to see my interviews with Sister Chan Khong on the Plum Village site here and Dr. Wayne W. Dyer here and here, and an article about Native Americans and the New Age (interviewing Vine Deloria Jr., Ted Andrews, Jamie Sams, and Robert Doyle) here as a PDF.
+Numerous excerpts and reprints of my articles about autism have been reprinted in India’s Autism Network Journal, which is accessible here.

-I currently live in Asheville, North Carolina, with my beautiful teenage son.
+I currently live in Asheville, North Carolina, with my amazing son.